-September is Campus Fire Safety Month!
-Is your school prepped to prevent a lightning fire?
+September is Campus Fire Safety Month: Is your school prepared to prevent a lightning tragedy?

 Here are three questions designed to help schools examine the lightning risk and reduce their exposure:

 - Does your school have an evacuation plan in place in case of a lightning fire?
 If not, make this a priority TODAY!
 Lightning fires aren’t always visible in their initial stages.
 A lingering acrid or unusual smell can be evidence of a lightning strike, so it’s important that school safety directors and resident assistants check attic and basement spaces right away.
 In a fire, seconds count, so be sure to investigate a potential lightning strike immediately and call the fire department for expert guidance.
 School officials and educators seeking information about fire evacuation will want to review these helpful Campus Fire Safety resources.